mjordan/drupal_field_limit_tester/README.md

 │       ├── field.storage.node.field_maxtest00019.yml
 │       ├── field.storage.node.field_maxtest00020.yml
 │       └── node.type.maxfieldtest.yml
+├── maxfieldtest.csv
 └── maxfieldtest.info.yml
 ```

 Installing the module in your Drupal instance will create a new content type and attach 20 test fields to it.
+A CSV file containing faked up data (by default, from randomized words drawn from the LICENESE file) is also generated so you can populate some nodes using the Migrate framework.

 # Author